Phangster/aws-lesson/readme.md

 Multi AZ deployment - Creates replicas in a different Availability Zone (AZ) to provide data redundancy, eliminate I/O freezes, and minimize latency spikes during system backups.

 Storage type -
-General purpose SSD (do i need to explain this?)
+General purpose SSD
+	VS

-Provisioned IOPS suitable for I/O-intensive database workloads.
-Provides flexibility to provision I/O ranging from 1,000 to 30,000 IOPS.
+Provisioned IOPS, suitable for I/O-intensive database workloads.
+Provides flexibility to provision I/O ranging from 1,000 - 30,000 IOPS (InputOutput PerSecond).
-IOPS InputOutput Per Second.

-In non-production enviroments, Just select 'Only enable options eligible for free-tier' You don't want to get a bill shock, because you do need to key in your credit card info to get started.

-DB instance id - project4
+DB instance id - Used to identify your instances, NOT your DB name!

-master username - username
-master password - password
+Master username & password - Master creditentials, don't forget this.

 ```
+#####Attention!
+In non-production enviroments, Just select `Only enable options eligible for free-tier`.
+You don't want to get a bill shock, because you do need to key in your credit card info to get started.

-Advance settings :
+#####Advance settings :
 Use defaults

 You will not be able to select the afforability zones in the free tier,